 Erik Forsyth is a long-standing Rockjumper leader now living in New Zealand.
 He is a superb birder who currently leads for Rockjumper in Asia and Australasia.
 Erik is also blessed with a contagious sense of humor and a wonderful gift for sharing his enthusiasm and knowledge in the field.
 Erik has been an avid birder his entire life.

-Erik Forsyth originally hails from Scotland but lived in South Africa for thirty years, during which he become one of Africa’s most experienced birders.
+Erik Forsyth originally hails from Scotland but lived in South Africa for thirty years, during which he became one of Africa’s most experienced birders.
 He now lives in New Zealand with his family, where, soon after arriving, he discovered a new bird for the country and is again fast becoming one of the nation’s top bird watchers.
 His expertise is backed up by a three-year Nature Conservation Qualification, as well as several years of hands-on conservation experience at various National and Regional game reserves in South Africa.
 Erik mainly guides in Asia and Australasia.